vitek-karas/runtimelab/src/docs/runtime-existential-containers.md

     NativeHandle this [int index] { get; set; } // this[] and Count could just as easily be IEnumerable<NativeHandle>
     // the number of value witness tables int Count { get; }
-    // the size of this in MACHINE WORDS not bytes int SizeOf { get; }
+    // the size of this in bytes
+    int SizeOf { get; }
     // Copy the existential container into memory, returns memory IntPtr CopyTo (IntPtr memory);